RTÉ: RTÉ Board and leadership team

+The organisation also includes a Corporate Headquarters which is responsible for centralised activities.

+The Irish-language channel, TG4, was operated as an RTÉ subsidiary (Seirbhísí Theilifís na Gaeilge Teoranta) before its separation from RTÉ on 1 April 2007.

-The RTÉ Board appoints the Director-General of RTÉ who in effect fulfils the dual role of chief executive and of Editor in Chief.
-The Director-General heads the RTÉ Executive Board, which comprises the company's top management and includes the directors of channels, content, news and current affairs, and commercial, the chief financial officer, and the heads of technology and operations, human resources and strategy.
+The RTÉ Board appoints the director general of RTÉ, who in effect fulfils the dual role of chief executive and editor-in-chief.
+The director general heads the RTÉ Leadership Team, which comprises the company's top management and includes the directors of channels, content, news and current affairs, and commercial, the chief financial officer, and the heads of technology and operations, human resources and strategy.

 Broadcasting

 Radio

-The first voice broadcast of 2RN, the original radio callsign for Radio 1, took place on 14 November 1925 when Seamus Clandillon, the 2RN station director said, 'Seo Raidió 2RN, Baile Átha Cliath ag tástáil', Irish for 'This is Radio 2RN, Dublin calling'.
-Regular Irish radio-broadcasting began on 1 January 1926.
+The first voice broadcast of 2RN, the original radio call sign for Radio 1, took place on 14 November 1925 when Seamus Clandillon – the 2RN station director – said, "Seo Raidió 2RN, Baile Átha Cliath ag tástáil", which is Irish for "This is Radio 2RN, Dublin calling".
+Regular Irish radio broadcasting began on 1 January 1926.
 Unfortunately, most Irish people could not receive 2RN's (1.5 kilowatt) signal.
 When faced with numerous complaints from Cork regarding the writers' inability to tune to the signal, Clandillon remarked in The Irish Radio Review, a magazine dedicated to the service, that they did not know how to operate their sets.
-6CK was established in Cork in 1927; much of 6CK's output was simply a relay of the national service but it also had a significant input into the programmes of 2RN until it was closed down in the 1950s.
+The station 6CK was established in Cork in 1927; much of this station's output was simply a relay of the national service, but 6CK also had significant input into the programmes of 2RN until it was closed down in the 1950s.